lsst-sqre/nublado1/README.md

 ## Overview

 The Jupyter Lab Demo is an environment that runs in a Kubernetes cluster.
-It provides GitHub OAuth2 authentication, authorization via GitHub organization membership, a JupyterHub portal, and spawned-on-demand JupyterLab containers.
+It provides GitHub or CILogon OAuth2 authentication, authorization via GitHub organization membership, a JupyterHub portal, and spawned-on-demand JupyterLab containers.
 It can also, optionally, include a filebeat configuration to log to a remote ELK stack, an image prepuller to speed startup even in an environment with heavy Lab image churn, and an IPAC Firefly server.